Long Road Kennel- Chinese Cresteds & Poodles

-Home of kitchen-raised (they all live in the house, on the couch, under my feet, hogging the heater, but get to go to my almost one acre back yard to play and have fun in often) and very spoiled, Chinese Cresteds, mini and toy poodles, and designer pups – Crested/poodle mixes!
+Home of kitchen-raised (they all live in the house, on the couch, under my feet, hogging the heater, but get to go to my almost one acre back yard to play and have fun in often) and very spoiled, Chinese Cresteds, and mini and toy poodles.

 Want to know who is ready to be homed?
 Click on the Available tab above.